M.S. Language Technologies @ CMU

-Feel free to contact me if you have an interesting opportunity, you're interested in my work or you just want to chat about NLP or deep learning!
+Feel free to contact me if you're interested in my work, have an interested opportunity, or you just want to chat about NLP or deep learning!

-As part of the Windows Feedback Analysis team, I've been constructing a number of deep learning based classification and semantic similarity models for the purposes of natural language understanding.
+As part of the Windows Feedback Analysis team, I constructed a number of deep learning based classification and semantic similarity models for the purposes of natural language understanding.

 On the Machine Translation team, I worked on the implementation of a number of subword Neural Machine Translation models to ultimately improve post and comment translation on Facebook.

-As a member of the Wasserman lab at CMMT, I've been working on designing and implementing algorithms for read alignment on a graph based representation of the reference genome.
+As a member of the Wasserman lab at CMMT, I designed and implemented algorithms for read alignment on a graph based representation of the reference genome.

-Worked with Giuseppe Carenini on the problem of thread disentanglement in multiparticipant chats.
+Worked with Prof. Giuseppe Carenini on the problem of thread disentanglement in multiparticipant chats.
 My approach employed novel strategies (including leveraging a weakly-supervised LSTM classifier) to attain state of the art results.
-A publication is currently under review.
+I presented a publication at IJCNLP 2017.

 Taught CPSC 110, CPSC 213 (Computer Systems), CPSC 313 (Operating Systems), CPSC 304 (Databases).
-I ran labs containing 30+ students, lectured in tutorials, invigilated exams, held ofice hours and graded assignments and exams.
+I ran labs containing 30+ students, lectured in tutorials, invigilated exams, held office hours and graded assignments and exams.